genesis-community/cf-genesis-kit/MANUAL.md

   - `gcp-blobstore` - Use GCS as external blobstore.
   - `gcp-use-access-key` - Use use google storage access key/secret to access the external GCS blobstore (instead of service account credentials which is the default).

+## OCFP Deployments

+As an alternative to customizable general CF deployments, this kit provides an `ocfp` (Opensource Cloud Foundry Platform) feature, which is a _very opinionated_ specific deployment.
+However, it does support a few parameters and complementary features.

+### Features supported in OCFP deployments

+- internal-blobstore - instead of using an external blobstore (default), make an internal blobstore instance.
+- internal-db - instead of using an external Postgres database, which makes an internal database instance.

 ## Features Provided by `cf-deployment`

 In addition to the bundled features that this kit exposes you can also include any ops files contained in the upstream [cf-deployment](https://https://github.com/cloudfoundry/cf-deployment) by referencing them via: